SWC-OSG-Workshop/2015-10-27-duke/novice/DHTC/05-Stash.md

 installer will ask for the setup key that you obtained from the Globus website.
 At this point, the install and setup of Globus Connect Personal is complete.

-Now go to [http://www.osgconnect.net](http://www.osgconnect.net) and under the Transfer menu, select Start Transfer.
+Now go to [http://duke.ci-connect.net](http://login.duke.ci-connect.net) and under the Transfer menu, select Start Transfer.
 For the first endpoint, enter username#name where name is the name you choose for the endpoint above.
 You should now see the files from your laptop displayed.
 For the second endpoint, enter `osgconnect#stash` and hit enter.
-You should now see the contents of your home directory on OSG Connect.
+You should now see the contents of your home directory on Duke Connect.
 Now double click on the `data` directory.
 Select a file on your laptop and click on the right arrow on the top of the screen to start a transfer to Stash.
 You can transfer files or directories to your laptop by selecting it in the Stash window and selecting the left arrow.